 As a BDC, under the 1940 Act we generally are not permitted to incur indebtedness unless immediately after such borrowing we have an asset coverage for total borrowings of at least 200% (i.e., the amount of debt may not exceed 50% of the value of our assets).
-Pending legislation in the U.S. House of Representatives, if passed, would modify this section of the 1940 Act and increase the amount of debt that BDCs may incur by modifying the asset coverage percentage from 200% to 150%.
+Pending legislation, if passed, would modify this section of the 1940 Act and increase the amount of debt that

+BDCs may incur by modifying the asset coverage percentage from 200% to 150%.
 As a result, we may be able to incur additional indebtedness in the future and therefore your risk of an investment in us may increase.